Article reviewed and updated 5/8/26.

 After Baby is Born:

-- Get breastfeeding off to a good start and focus on recovering, bonding, and establishing a good milk supply for the first few weeks.
+- Get breastfeeding off to a good start and focus on healing, bonding, and establishing a good milk supply for the first few weeks.

 - Wait to pump for about 2-4 weeks, if possible.
-Once you’re confident that baby is latching well and your milk supply has evened out, think about adding a morning and evening pumping session to start storing breast milk.
-You don’t need a huge freezer stash of milk; several days–1 week's worth of feedings is plenty.
+Once you’re confident that baby is latching well and your milk supply has evened out, begin pumping once or twice a day to start storing breast milk.
+You don’t need a huge freezer stash of milk; several days worth of feedings is plenty.

-- Make sure you are using the correct breast flange to optimize how much milk can be pumped.
+- Make sure you are using the correct breast flange to optimize milk removal.

-- Offer the bottle at the right time.
-Aim for 1-2 hours after last nursing, while baby is active but not starving!
+- Offer the bottle about 1-2 hours after their last feeding, while baby is calm and active but not starving!

-- Go Slow.
+- Let baby take their time.
+Start with a small amount of breast milk.
 Babies who are used to being fed at the breast like to take their time.
 Give baby a small taste on their lips and be gentle.

 - Stop if anyone becomes frustrated.
 Be patient and try again later.